briatte/srqm/data/README.md

 | `nhis2009`     | National Health Interview Survey      | 2009           |
 | `qog2013`      | Quality of Government                 | 2009 ± 3 years |
 | `wvs2000`      | World Values Survey                   | Wave 4 (2000)  |

-### Coursework:

-Open each dataset with the `use` commands provided in this document.
-These require that the `SRQM` folder has been set as the working directory, as explained in its [README][srqm-readme] file.
-Then use the `lookfor` and `lookfor_all` commands to explore the variables.
-Finally, select one dataset and make a selection of variables relevant to your research project.

-Bibliographic information and additional documentation is available from the online data sources.
-Once you have identified a dataset, retrieve that information to describe its sampling and weighting design.
-Include a full reference to the data in your paper, including author names, release year, version number and URL to the data website.

-Indications on weighting the data with the `svyset` command are provided for point estimation.
-It is unlikely that you will need to do that yourself, but you should include the weighting scheme in your do-file for reference.
-Place it right after opening the data with the `use` command mentioned above.

-Every single minute that you spend learning about your data by reading the documentation and exploring the variables is a minute well spent.
-It takes several hours to become sufficiently familiar with any complex data source.
-Finding and skim-reading a few papers that use the data is good practice.

 * * *